-- By calculating the aggregated expected value of risks during the development, construction, and operational phases and then discounting them to a net present cost (NPC) to be added to the overall project NPC, as shown in table 7. - 2.
-By adjusting the annual cash flows in the development, construction, and operating periods to appropriately account for the risks, thereby making the project cash flows risk-adjusted, as shown in table 8.
+- 1. By calculating the aggregated expected value of risk during the development, construction and operational phases, and then discounting them to a net present cost (NPC)6 to be added to the overall project NPC, as shown in Table 6-1; or - 2.
+By adjusting the annual cash flows in the development, construction and operating periods to appropriately account for the risks, thereby making the project cash flows risk-adjusted, as shown in Table 6-2.
 When the risk-adjusted cash flows are discounted to calculate the NPC of the project, the resulting NPC will also be risk-adjusted.